jbudis/snakelines/docs/development/new_rules.rst

 In this example, `mapping/mapper` pipeline generates alignements as BAM files for each sample from an internal object (this object stores all samples from confguration).
 This mapper pipeline depends on read preprocessing (`reads/preprocess` pipeline).
 Furthermore, there is `mapping/report/quality_report` pipeline defined that generates two types of .pdf reports (`quality_report` and `summary_report`), which are copied into the report directory (defined by from: and to: directives).
 This pipeline depends on the previous (`mapping/mapper`) pipeline.

-If you create a new directory for rules inside 'rules/' directory, you are required to add the corresponding values into `dependency.yaml`.
+If you create a directory for a new rule file, which is always a subdirectory of rules directory, you need to add the corresponding configuration into `src/dependency.yaml`.
-For example, when we created new rules in file 'qualimap.snake' located in a new directory 'report/quality_report', we added the 'mapping/report' block into the `dependency.yaml` file.
+For example, when we created new rules in file 'rules/mapping/report/quality_report/qualimap.snake', we added the 'mapping/report/quality_report' configuration block into the `src/dependency.yaml` file.

 Naming of rules